DisCoTec/discotec.github.io/2021/tutorials.md

 His specific areas of expertise include (explicit state) model checking and parity games.
 <br/><br/>

-### DetectEr: A Runtime Verification Tool for Concurrent Components
+### Better Late than Never or: Verifying Asynchronous Components at Runtime

 <!-- [Instructions to download and install the tool](https://abs-models.org/getting_started/ -->
 <!-- ) -->